Frequently Asked Questions – FAQ’s

 Roundtable Discussions are 90-minute sessions that give participants a chance to interact with experts in the field.
 The sessions provide the participants an opportunity to discuss the topics in a smaller, less formal group.
 The tables will be spaced adequately for intimate discussions on different topics.
 There is one speaker per Roundtable Discussion who acts as facilitator and at least 3, but no more than 9 participants.
 Participants can register for one topic and are not permitted to switch tables.

 The Workshops are quality, non-microscopic sessions on various topics in small interactive groups.
-New this year, the ASC is introducing either surg/path, cyto/histo or cytology topics.
+Topics vary from surg/path, cyto/histo and/or cytology topics.
 The workshop concept emphasizes interaction and exchange of information on a specific topic among a small number of participants.
 A non-microscopic workshop room is set as lecture style with a capacity of 30 attendees.
 The duration of each workshop is 1.5 hours without an intervening break.

-NEW!
 Participate in this half-day interactive course, where you will enjoy a small 4 to 1 registrant to trainer ratio environment.
 Experience a new hands-on workshop to wrap up your ASC Vegas Meeting experience.
+Details will be available on the ASC Web site.